 Copyright © 2014 Dr Alex Fowke.
 All Rights Reserved.

-RO DBT is an exciting new therapeutic development established by Professor Tom Lynch.
+RO DBT is an exciting new evidence-based therapy developed by Professor Tom Lynch.

-RO DBT incorporates the core principle of dialectics seen in the standard DBT model, but
+The treatment incorporates the core principle of dialectics seen in the standard DBT

-targets difficulties associated with emotional over-control which can lead to many
+model, but targets difficulties associated with excessive self-control which can

-difficult-to-treat conditions, including chronic depression and anorexia nervosa.
+lead to many difficult-to-treat conditions including chronic depression and

-Professor Lynch considers the fundamental problem in emotionally over-
+Professor Lynch considers the fundamental problem experienced by clients who are

-controlled clients to be one of 'emotional loneliness', as opposed to the
+emotionally over-controlled to be that of 'emotional loneliness', as opposed to the

 RO DBT teaches specific skills that can help you develop a greater awareness of yourself through self-inquiry, spotting